krgamestudios/Tortuga/README.md

 Tortuga is a 3/4 top down multiplayer RPG set in a large archipelago occupied by warring pirate clans.
 The emphasis of this game is on multiplayer competition, exploration in an open world, and solo adventuring.
 The game runs on a Minecraft like server system with a goal of about 50-100 players on a single server.
 The player characters are tied to the server where they are created, and are susceptible to permadeath: deletion of a character upon death.
 The servers are designed to allow a large amount of modification by the hosts.

-## Dependencies
+## Libraries

-SDL
+* [SDL](http://www.libsdl.org/) - Simple DirectMedia Layer API
-SDL_net
+* [SDL_net](http://www.libsdl.org/projects/SDL_net/) - Source included in this project under libs/SDL_net
-[Codebase](https://github.com/Ratstail91/Codebase) (I'll probably just include the necessary modules directly, rather than linking them)
+* [Codebase](https://github.com/Ratstail91/Codebase) - A local modified version; modifications will be included upstream further into this project.

 ## Instructions

+This project uses C++11, which is available via GNU (or MinGW) 4.7, or Visual Studio 2012.
+Personally, I'm using MinGW 4.7.2.
 I'm trying to keep this as IDE agnostic as possible, so if you use an IDE, please add it's files to .gitignore.
+You can read more details on the GitHub wiki [here](https://github.com/Ratstail91/Tortuga/wiki).

 ## Copyright